martendV/mei-long/README.md

 ### RouteCallback

 The `RouteCallback` is the function where your code (database operations, static data servings, etc.) will be written.
 You have access to the `ServerRequest` object of the Deno Standard HTTP Library.
-A little goody is, that you also have access to `params` which is a `Map<string,string>` and it stores all the parameters of the request.
+A little goody is, that you also have access to `params` which is an object with `path` and `url` as maps of `Map<string,string>`.
+All path and url parameters are stored there.

 For example: